Stamping On Vellum – Bible Art Journaling Challenge Week 46

 As for the creative techniques I have shared with you today, I would love you to try any if you’re interested in them.
 I also want you to feel free to gather inspiration in other places for joining me in creating about/on this week’s scripture.
 The goal is to get in to the Word and spend time with God.
 I’m looking forward to seeing what you create!

 You can find answers to most any question you may have about this challenge, on the Bible Art Journaling Challenge page.
 It also has a full archive!
-Be sure to head over to our Facebook group and/or Google+ Community, to chat about this weeks Bible Art Journaling Challenge and get started on your own creativity!
+Be sure to head over to our Facebook group, to chat about this weeks Bible Art Journaling Challenge and get started on your own creativity!
 Many of you ask if it is okay to share these posts with your friends.
 Please do!
 It is a simple way you can partner with me to impact lives.

 Thanks for joining me today.
 Please take a moment and say hi below!
 I’d love to hear from you!